 “I remember doing similar things even when I was in junior high school.
 You know, they used to play the national anthem or, we were supposed to say the pledge of allegiance.
 I remember a point in time where I had just read The Autobiography of Malcolm X and I was like, ‘I don’t feel like doing that today.’
 It’s your right to do that or not do that.
 But, you also have to be ready to receive the scrutiny if you do choose to do that because it is going to come from some people, which is the same way I would describe the situation for Black Panther.”

 Subscribe to our daily newsletter for the latest in hair, beauty, style and celebrity news.

-Although Boseman finds it admirable of Kaepernick and others to use their platform to advance conversations about social justice, he's even more proud of those who stand strong on their beliefs in the face of opposition.
+Although Boseman finds it admirable of Kaepernick and others to use their platform to advance conversations about social justice, he’s even more proud that they’ve been able to stand strong on their beliefs in the face of opposition.

 “If you take the stand, you also have to be ready to absorb that scrutiny and to continue your position, or even to extended or expand your position, if you need to.
 So, it’s good that people are taking a stand and using their platform to do so.
 It’s also good that they have been strong enough to continue in it and get other people involved as well.”

 Captain America: Civil War is out on DVD now, while Black Panther is slated to hit theaters in February 2018.Share :